Abdelpakey/Install-CUDA--cuDNN-Tensorflow-on-Ubuntu-16/README.md

 Ubuntu comes with python 2.7 already installed but I will be using anaconda Overview

+open up  additonal driver and use Nvidia 384.130 (propreitary)  and then  reboot

     Step 1: Update your GPU driver (should be higher than version 390) Step 2: Install the CUDA Toolkit version 9.0 (with all the patches) Step 3: Install CUDNN 7.0.5